Elisabetta Perrone

 Elisabetta Perrone (born 9 July 1968) is a former race walker from Italy who won eighteen medals, eight of these at senior level, at the International athletics competitions.

 Biography

-Elisabetta Perrone won six medals, at individual level, at the International athletics competitions.
-She participated at four editions of the Summer Olympics (1992, 1996, 2000, 2004), she has 39 caps in sixteen years in national team from 1981 to 2004.
+Elisabetta Perrone won six medals at the individual level, at the International athletics competitions.
+She participated in four editions of the Summer Olympics (1992, 1996, 2000, 2004).
+She has 39 caps in sixteen years in the national team from 1981 to 2004.